Affine Grassmannians and the geometric Satake in mixed characteristic: Affine Grassmannians

-with geometrically connected fibers.
-This shows that $S_w$ is perfectly proper.
-As in the equal characteristic situation, \begin{prop} There is a canonical isomorphism $\pi_1(G)_{\on{Gal}(\bar{F}/F)}\simeq \pi_0(LG)\simeq \pi_0(\Gr_{\mG})$. \end{prop} \begin{proof}One can argue as in \cite[\S 5]{PR}: By the standard argument (using the $z$-extension), it reduces to consider $G=T$ is a torus or $G=G_{\on{sc}}$ is semisimple and simply connected.
-Note that the functor $\pi_0(LT)$ from the category of $F$-tori to the category of abelian groups satisfies the condition of \cite[\S 2]{Ko}, and therefore the statement of the proposition holds for $G=T$.
-Using the ``Demazure resolution" and the Cartan decomposition, one concludes that $LG$ is connected if $G$ is simply-connected. \end{proof}
+In addition, we have the following proposition as in the equal characteristic situation. \begin{prop} There is a canonical isomorphism $\pi_1(G)_{\on{Gal}(\bar{F}/F)}\simeq \pi_0(LG)\simeq \pi_0(\Gr_{\mG})$. \end{prop} \begin{proof}One can argue as in \cite[\S 5]{PR}: By the standard argument (using the $z$-extension), it reduces to consider the case when $G=T$ is a torus or when $G=G_{\on{sc}}$ is semisimple and simply connected.
+Note that the functor $T\mapsto \pi_0(LT)$ from the category of $F$-tori to the category of abelian groups satisfies the condition of \cite[\S 2]{Ko}.
+Therefore it follows from \emph{loc. cit.} that the proposition holds for $G=T$.
+Using the ``Demazure resolution" and the Cartan decomposition, one shows that $LG$ is connected if $G$ is simply-connected. \end{proof}